numpde/idom/docs/source/guides/escape-hatches/javascript-components.rst

     binding.unmount();

-The simplest way to try this out yourself though, is to hook in a simple hand-crafted Javascript module that has the requisite interface.
+The simplest way to try this out yourself though, is to hook in a simple hand-crafted JavaScript module that has the requisite interface.
 In the example to follow we'll create a very basic SVG line chart.
-The catch though is that we are limited to using Javascript that can run directly in the browser.
-This means we can't use fancy syntax like `JSX <https://reactjs.org/docs/introducing-jsx.html>`__ and instead will use `htm <https://github.com/developit/htm>`__ to simulate JSX in plain Javascript.
+The catch though is that we are limited to using JavaScript that can run directly in the browser.
+This means we can't use fancy syntax like `JSX <https://reactjs.org/docs/introducing-jsx.html>`__ and instead will use `htm <https://github.com/developit/htm>`__ to simulate JSX in plain JavaScript.

 .. idom:: _examples/super_simple_chart